-Measles is an infection that spreads easily.
-It causes fever, cough, fatigue, runny nose, conjunctivitis, and a rash.
-It was once a common childhood illness, but it is now less common in the United States due to the use of the measles vaccine.
+Measles is an infection that spreads quickly.
+It causes a fever and rash.
+It was once common in children.
+It is now less common in the United States due to the use of the measles vaccine.

 Copyright © Nucleus Medical Media, Inc.

 Measles is caused by a virus.
-The virus is spread by:
+It is spread by:

 Measles can be spread:

 Getting vaccinated is the best way to prevent measles.
-The vaccine contains live viruses that can no longer cause disease.
-There is a single vaccine to prevent measles.
-It is also available in combination with:
+It comes as a single vaccine or with: